-While it's always fun to look through all the offers and see what attracts the eye, it's safer for your wallet to think beforehand what you're looking for and stick to it.
+While it's always fun to look through all the offers and see what attracts the eye, it's safer for your wallet to think beforehand about what you're looking for and stick to it.
 Unless you're Jeff Bezos.
 You don't have to care much then, do you, Jeff?

 Check how much the product cost before.

 The deal may sound like a bargain, but it might just be the same (or even higher) price than, say, two weeks earlier.
-Shops know that you're eager to buy something that day and can take advantage of that.
+Shops know you're eager to buy something that day and can take advantage of that.

 Compare the prices between different websites.

 If you find a product that you're determined to buy, spend an additional five minutes to see whether you can get it even cheaper on some other website.
 Who knows?